ethyca/fides/docs/fides/docs/guides/generating_datamap.md

         automated_decisions_or_profiling: true
 ```

 Running `fidesctl apply demo_resources/` will apply your changes.

-Now, auditing this resource with `fidesctl audit systems` will show the Demo Marketing System issues are resolved:
+Now, auditing this resource with `fidesctl audit` will show the Demo Marketing System issues are resolved:
 ```bash
 Auditing System: Demo Analytics System improve.system missing recipients in Demo Analytics System.